aldian/slack-guardian/README.md

 # Slack Guardian

 Slack Guardian is a project designed to manage and monitor Slack workspaces using AWS Lambda and AWS CDK.
-This README provides information on setting up, running, and testing the project.
+It uses OpenAI to analyze slack messages.

 ## Table of Contents